Easing Seasonal Tensions: A Guide to Holiday Stress Relief for Seniors

 Why holidays can be stressful for older adults

 Coping with loss: One of the biggest challenges that comes with aging is loss.
-As time passes, families inevitably experience changes due to illness and death, leaving noticeable absences in gatherings where loved ones once brought joy and companionship.
-Holiday celebrations start to look very different, which can lead to sadness and in some cases even depression.
+As time passes, families inevitably experience changes due to illness and death, leaving noticeable absences at gatherings where loved ones once brought joy and companionship.
+Holiday celebrations start to look very different, which can lead to sadness and, in some cases, even depression.

-My father was on oxygen before he passed away and he and my mother were both using walkers to get around.
-I remember before one holiday, my brother had just moved into a new home in New Jersey and my father wanted to see it.
-So, I took them both down for the holidays.
-My siblings and I all remember the last time he was able to visit with us at my brother’s new home as a wonderful time together and were grateful, but it was logistically difficult for everyone.
+My father was on oxygen before he passed away, and he and my mother were both using walkers to get around.
+I remember before one holiday, my brother had just moved into a new home in New Jersey, and my father wanted to see it.
+So, I took both of my parents to visit for the holidays.
+My siblings and I all remember the last time he was able to visit with us at my brother’s new home as a wonderful time together, and we’re grateful, but it was logistically difficult for everyone.

-Winter in general can be challenging for older adults.
+Navigating seasonal transitions: Winter in general can be challenging for older adults.
 Beyond the holidays themselves, the winter months can cause people to feel down and to isolate.
 Many people experience seasonal affective disorder.
+Older people are also at greater risk of falling when snow and ice accumulate, which may cause stress and anxiety.

 What are the symptoms of holiday stress?